CyVerse-learning-materials/Visual_Interactive_Computing_Environment/getting_help/faq.rst

 `You must set a unique PASSWORD (not 'rstudio') first! e.g. run with: docker run -e PASSWORD=<YOUR_PASS> -p 8787:8787 rocker/rstudio`

+A: Make sure the environmental password is set for rStudio: `ENV PASSWORD "rstudio1"`.
-A: Trying using this base image for rStudio: `cyversevice/rstudio-base:latest` or `cyversevice/rstudio-verse:3.6.0` rather than rocker/rstudio.
-For bioconductor images, use `upendradevisetty/bioconductor:1.0`
+You can also try using this base image for rStudio: `cyversevice/rstudio-base:latest` or `cyversevice/rstudio-verse:3.6.0`.
+For bioconductor images, use `upendradevisetty/bioconductor:1.0`.

 ----